What is it? Scotland’s premier museum of natural and anthropological history.

 What is it?
 Home to the history of Scotland’s capital.

 What is it?
-A museum depicting the lives of Edinburgh’s historic working classes.
+A look at the lives of Edinburgh's general public over the years.

 What is it?
 A collection of artefacts and exhibitions exploring Edinburgh’s medical history.

 Why go?
 The story of Burke and Hare is a popular example of Edinburgh’s grisly past: two graverobbers who graduated to murder when they realised that fresher corpses fetched higher prices from the unscrupulous doctors at the university medical school.
 This grand, Playfair-designed museum doesn’t shy away from such gruesome details, but neither is it shy about exploring Edinburgh’s major role in the development of modern medicine.